joren485/Ejabberd-Packet-Interceptor/README.md

 Why use Python as body parser?
 First of all my Erlang sucks.
-Also Erlang itself sucks(espcecially syntax, holy sh*t), it is easier to write complex parsers with Python.
+Also Erlang itself sucks(especially the syntax), it is easier to write complex parsers with Python.